 Farleys’ specialist review department carried out a forensic examination of the Social Services records highlighting the various incidences where it was alleged that Social Services had failed the children, in particular by failing to remove them from their parent’s care.

 As a result it was contended that the children had suffered extreme neglect and possible sexual abuse.

 It was accepted by the Local Authority that they should have removed the children from their parent’s care earlier but the date of removal was not agreed.
 Both parties therefore obtained independent social work evidence and after some further discussion a compromise position was reached.

-Thereafter a leading expert in child and adolescent psychiatry was instructed to prepare a report in relation to both Claimants.
+Thereafter, a leading expert in child and adolescent psychiatry was instructed to prepare a report in relation to both Claimants.

-Further correspondence was entered into with the Defendants and it was eventually agreed that a Joint Settlement Meeting may well be the best way of resolving the 2 cases without Court proceedings being necessary.
+Further correspondence was entered into with the Defendants and it was eventually agreed that a Joint Settlement Meeting may well be the best way of resolving the two cases without Court proceedings being necessary.

 Both Claimants were delighted with the settlements achieved which will allow them the security of buying a property and having some monies in a Trust Fund to safeguard their future.